Athena-Home-Loans/keydra/docsrc/github.rst

 7. You can leave encryption settings as default, or update to your needs.
 Click `Next`.

-8. Call your secret `keydra/github`, and add a tag of 'managedby'='keydra'.
-Click `Next`.
+8. Call your secret `keydra/github`.

 9. Auto rotation is not required (Keydra will do this), so just click `Next` on the next screen, then `Store` on the one after.